Engineering Notes by Oriental Motor

 Johann Tang

-In-house production equipment is easier to build than you think.
-Here's an example of a 5-axis SCARA robot.
+Robotics automation can be easier to build than you think.
+Here's an example of how a 5-axis SCARA robot can be built in-house with off-the-shelf products.

 Overview

-This is an in-house SCARA robot that automates work pick-and-place and transport between processes.
+This is an in-house SCARA robot (AKA horizontal articulated robot) that automates work pick-and-place and transport between processes.
 It is used in automated production lines for gluing, measuring, and assembly, which were conventionally done manually.
-We built a SCARA robot in-house because we needed to realize pick-and-place and transport between processes in a limited space.
+We built a SCARA robot in-house because we needed to a pick-and-place to transport small parts between processes in a limited space.
+Traditional robots typically are large and cannot be customized to fit in tight spaces.

 Number of axes 5 axes (3 links + lift + electric gripper)